-Be it any business (even my agency), mostly leads convert from the repeat visitors.
+Be it any business (even my agency), mostly leads convert from repeat visitors.

-For every content you create and optimize, you should think of distributing it on the right platforms to make the most out of it.
+For all the content you create and optimize, you should think of distributing it on the right platforms to make the most out of it.

 17. Skipping the performance monitoring